-The Practice Guidelines Evaluation and Adaptation Cycle (PGEAC: Graham & Harrison, 2005).
+Figure 1The Practice Guidelines Evaluation and Adaptation Cycle (PGEAC: Graham & Harrison, 2005).

 Example.
-At this step the research team ascertains whether recommending foods to prevent or promote recovery from depression among menopausal women would be a good topic for a healthcare quideline.
-To answer this question, the research team collects information on depression incidence and prevalence in the population; burdens related to depression (e.g., financial costs, mortality, morbidity); variations in practice in recommending antidepressant foods; costs related to practice variations; the likelihood that a guideline for antidepressant foods for menopausal women would succeed in influencing practice; and the availability of extant evidence-based guidelines for antidepressant foods.
-Upon reviewing the evidence, the research group decides that having evidence-based recommendations for foods to prevent and promote recovery from depression among menopausal women is a valuable topic for a healthcare guideline and organizes an evaluation group meeting.
+At this step the research team ascertains whether recommending foods to prevent or promote recovery from depression among menopausal women would be a good topic for a healthcare guideline.
+To answer this guestion, the research team collects information on depression incidence and prevalence in the population; burdens related to depression (e.g., financial costs, mortality, morbidity); variations in practice in recommending antidepressant foods; costs related to practice variations; the likelihood that a guideline for antidepressant foods for menopausal women would succeed in influencing practice; and the availability of extant evidence-based guidelines for antidepressant foods.
+Upon reviewing the evidence, the research group decides that having evidence-based recommendations for foods to prevent and promote recovery from depression among menopausal women is a valuable topic for a healthcare guideline and decides to set up a guideline evaluation group.

 2. Setting up a guideline evaluation group.
-This would be an interdisciplinary group, comprising members with clinical content expertise, methodological expertise (e.g., in literature searches and guideline appraisal skills), HBCI developers, project managers, and members of the target population/guidance recipients.
+This would be an interdisciplinary group, comprising members with clinical content expertise, methodological expertise (e.g., in literature searches and guideline appraisal skills), HBCI developers, project managers, and members of the target population/quidance recipients.

 Example.
-A panel is convened, involving psychologists, psychiatrists and other healthcare professionals dealing with depressed populations -ideally holding knowledge/expertise in applying dietary approaches to depression; dietitians -ideally holding knowledge relating to antidepressant foods; experts in menopause care; researchers with relevant methodological expertise;
+A panel is convened, involving psychologists, psychiatrists and other healthcare professionals dealing with depressed populations-ideally holding knowledge and expertise in applying dietary approaches to depression; dietitians-ideally holding knowledge relating to antidepressant foods; experts in menopause care; researchers with relevant methodological expertise;